bhanumalhotra123/cicd_project1/learnings.md

 Steps:
-Pull the code from github
+1.Pull the code from github
-Do the static code analysis using Sonarqube with the help of sonarqube gradle plugin
+2.Do the static code analysis using Sonarqube with the help of sonarqube gradle plugin
-Check the status of quality gate in sonar
+3.Check the status of quality gate in sonar
-Using the multistage dockerfile build the code, generate artifact and create docker image
+4.Using the multistage dockerfile build the code, generate artifact and create docker image
-Push the image to the private repository which is in nexus
+5.Push the image to the private repository which is in nexus
-Check if any misconfigurations in helm charts
+6.Check if any misconfigurations in helm charts
-Helm charts push to nexus
+7.Helm charts push to nexus
-Manual approval
+8.Manual approval
-Deploy to k8s cluster
+9.Deploy to k8s cluster
-If any stage fails we will send an email
+10.If any stage fails we will send an email

 5 ec2 machines(t2-medium) ubuntu